k-Dimensional Agreement in Multiagent Systems: Characterization of the agreement space and fundamental limitations

 Notice that $W^2=W,$ and thus $W$ is a projection matrix; by application of~\cite[Thm 2.6]{AG:03}, we conclude that there exists subspaces $\mc M, \mc N,$ (given by $\mc M = \im(W)$ and $\mc N = \ker(W))$ such that $W = \Pi_{\mc M, \mc N}.$

 To prove the second part of the claim, let $T$ and $T^\inv$ be:

 where $t_i, \tau_i\in \real^n, i \in \until n.$ Then,

-From Lemma~\ref{lem:projectionComputation}, it follows that the subspaces $\mc M$ and $\mc N$ are given by~\eqref{eq:expressionM_N}. \end{proof} }
+From Lemma~\ref{lem:projectionComputation}, it follows that the subspaces $\mc M$ and $\mc N$ are given by~\eqref{eq:expressionM_N}. \end{proof}

-Proposition~\ref{prop:characterizationAgreementSpace} is a fundamental-limitation type result: it shows that if $\dot x = Ax$ converges, then the asymptotic value is some oblique projection of the initial conditions $x(0)$.
-See Fig.~\ref{fig:oblique_projections}.
+Proposition~\ref{prop:characterizationAgreementSpace} is a fundamental limitation-type result: it shows that if $\dot x = Ax$ converges, then the asymptotic value is some oblique projection of the initial conditions $x(0)$.
 In turn, this implies that linear protocols can agree only on weight matrices $W$ that are oblique projections.